Solar Energy for Palm Oil Mills in Thailand

 Biogas potential from POME: a 45-tonne FFB/hour mill produces approximately 350 m3/day POME at COD 60,000 mg/L, yielding biogas of approximately 28 m3/m3 POME, totaling approximately 9,800 m3/day biogas, generating 1.5-2.0 MW electricity (85% load factor) 24 hours via biogas engines.
 Combined with 1-2 MWp solar (generating 8-10 hours/day), the mill virtually eliminates grid dependency.
 Surplus biogas electricity sold via adder/FiT at 3.50-5.00 baht/kWh generates additional revenue of 15-40 million baht/year.

 CDM (Clean Development Mechanism) and T-VER (Thailand Voluntary Emission Reduction): Palm oil mills capturing POME biogas instead of atmospheric release can claim carbon credits for avoiding massive methane emissions.
-A 45-tonne FFB/hour mill capturing POME biogas reduces GHG by 30,000-50,000 tCO2e/year.
+A 45-tonne FFB/hour mill capturing POME biogas reduces GHG by 30,000-50,000 tCO2e/year (real-world anchor: Univanich Lamthap averages ~43,650 tCO2e/year per its CDM PDD — right in this range).
 T-VER carbon credits priced at 100-250 baht/tCO2e (voluntary market) yield additional revenue of 3-12 million baht/year.
 Solar adds another 500-2,000 tCO2e/year in carbon credits depending on system size.

 RSPO Certification & ESG Sustainability